-Performance reviews aren’t exactly magical, but they can do wonders for your business if done correctly.
+Performance reviews aren’t exactly magic, but they can do wonders for your business if done correctly.
 They are an integral part of boosting performance and encouraging employees to be their best selves.
 But crafting a performance review that effectively gauges employee performance while still setting motivating goals can be a real headache.
 Knowing a few standard phrases to boost your performance review’s effectiveness can save you a lot of ibuprofen.
 With these example phrases, you’ll be able to give employees valuable feedback in a direct and professional way.
 Check out everything you need to know about writing a performance review here.

 A Performance What?

 If this is your first time learning about performance reviews, don’t be embarrassed.
-A performance review is essentially just a worker evaluation made by human resources and conducted by a supervisor.
+A performance review is essentially just a worker evaluation made by human resources and, at times, peers and conducted by a supervisor.
 They’re done so that supervisors can assess when an employee has succeeded and where they might have some shortcomings.
 The goal is to find talent, weed out slackers, encourage good habits, and correct bad ones.
 Some examples of effective performance reviews encompass giving feedback and setting goals for the future.
 Performance reviews were originally thought of as an annual event, but experience has shown that the more often employees receive feedback, the more effective that feedback is.